CfA-Library/Cite_Astro_Software/Guidelines.md

 	     apt install pgplot5 wcslib-dev
 	     yum install pgplot wcslib-devel  (check)

-## Basic User Manual examples and where to get full docs

-## Discussion/analysis of decisions made: why did the authors do X? what can others learn from the experience of developing X?
+## Tests

+Regression or Baseline test: create a test where one (or more) number(s) that is produced gives a result that was obtained before.

+If a code takes a long long time to run, there should be an option to create a smaller sized test, that one can check computationally, although it may not have any astrophysical value.

 ## Publishing

-To ensure proper publishing, referencing a URL in the text or a footnote is not sufficient.
-ADS recommends a DOI (e.g. via Zenodo) and/or registring via ASCL.
+To ensure proper publishing, referencing a URL in the paper or a footnote is not sufficient.
+ADS recommends a DOI (e.g. via Zenodo) and/or registring via ASCL. *reference more here*

 We also recommend you add your own preferred bibtex entry in a small file in the root directory of your code.
 ASCL will also publish this,